freeCodeCampLondon/FCCLND/dev/app/data/README.md

 5. ASPI Web Project - class= 'web-project'

 6. No profit projects - class = 'NP-projects'

-You can have more than one class for all FCC session you have been completed .

 **bio**- your presentation -> REQUIRED